-- 2.7.1.1. for the maintenance of academic standards, for example where a change is required to maintain compliance with the UK Quality Code for Higher Education or to enable the University to keep teaching up to date with research developments; - 2.7.1.2. a direct result of feedback given by students enrolled on the Programme, whose views are considered on a regular basis via formally agreed mechanisms throughout the academic year
+- 2.7.1.1. for the maintenance of academic standards, for example where a change is required to maintain compliance with the relevant Office for Students conditions of registration or to enable the University to keep teaching up to date with research developments; - 2.7.1.2. a direct result of feedback given by students enrolled on the Programme, whose views are considered on a regular basis via formally agreed mechanisms throughout the academic year

-2.7.1.3. required to secure our good operation and legal or regulatory compliance, for example, if a change is required to maintain or gain a Professional, Statutory, or Regulatory Body accreditation, or to comply with relevant public health legislation and guidance issued by the Government or Local Authority, including Covid-19 legislation and guidance.
+2.7.1.3. required to secure our good operation and legal or regulatory compliance, for example, if a change is required to maintain or gain a Professional, Statutory, or Regulatory Body accreditation, or to comply with relevant public health legislation and guidance issued by the Government or Local Authority.